Defense questions police work in trial of woman found in Vail dumpster

 Hayda’s ex-husband said the condition of the room Hayda slept in at the couple’s Vail apartment was what led social services workers to pursue child negligence charges.

 “Even though you were equally responsible for the condition of the home and welfare of the children, she was charged with child negligence?”
-Reiff asked.“Ms. Hada ends up charged, and you don’t.
+Reiff asked.
+“Ms. Hayda ends up charged, and you don’t.
 Didn’t that seem a little one-sided to you?

 “It was the condition of the room she was sleeping in and the condition of the kitchen she destroyed that night is why she was charged for child abuse,” the ex-husband said.